pgeu/pgeu-system/docs/confreg/configuring.md

 all sessions, and should they be displayed on the schedule and session lists.

+Use tags
+: Should the [call for papers](callforpapers) ask for tags on all sessions.

 Call for papers intro
 : Text shown on the [call for papers](callforpapers) page, above the actual call for papers.
 Can contain HTML.